 In this category, I would say that Casio is the one that wins over.
 Nowadays, Casio dominates the entry-level keyboards and digital pianos as this brand provides a great value for its very reasonable price.
 For digital pianos under $1000, Casio always has a better price for what it offers.
 Casio manufacturer has produces lots of affordable keyboards and digital pianos with many useful features and functions.

 Yamaha also offers many inexpensive keyboards and digital pianos.
 But they come with a bit higher price than Casio keyboards.
 As always, the budget determines your purchase.
-You can choose to get a high-end Yamaha digital piano if your budget is above $1000.
+You can choose to get a high-end Yamaha digital piano if your budget is around $1000.

 Portable or not?